Bayesian Search for Robust Optima: Background

 The next (expensive) evaluation is then chosen as that with the greatest expected improvement: $\bx' = \argmax_{\bx \in \domain} EI(\bx)$.
 This location is often discovered by using an evolutionary algorithm to maximise $EI(\bx)$, which is rapid since $EI(\bx)$ is computationally cheap to evaluate.
 The evaluated location and its function value are added to $\data$ and the optimisation proceeds iteratively until some stopping criterion is met or, more commonly, the available computational resources are exhausted.

-\subsection{Gaussian Processes}
+\subsection{Gaussian processes}

-Gaussian processes ($\GP$s) \cite{rasmussen2006gaussian} are commonly used for Bayesian optimisation due to their flexibility and the simple Gaussian predictive posterior distributions.
-Briefly, a $\GP$ is a collection of random variables, and any finite number of these have a joint Gaussian distribution.
-Given data $\data$ and a feature vector $\bx$, the $\GP$ posterior predictive density of the target $\fhat$ is Gaussian:
+Gaussian processes (GPs) \cite{rasmussen2006gaussian} are commonly used for Bayesian optimisation due to their flexibility and the simple Gaussian predictive posterior distributions.
+Briefly, a GP is a collection of random variables, and any finite number of these have a joint Gaussian distribution.
+Given data $\data$ and a feature vector $\bx$, the GP posterior predictive density of the target $\fhat$ is Gaussian:

 where the mean and variance of the prediction are given by